tina1998612/browserCompileSolidity/README.md

 # browserCompileSolidity

 ## Overview
-It's like a mini text editor for compiling solidity code from client side! (you can also see this as an example script to add in your project)<br>
+A mini text editor for compiling solidity code from client side! (can be added as a script in any project)<br>
 Replace the example solidty code with yours and press the compile button:)<br><br>

 [Live demo](http://rawgit.com/tina1998612/browserCompileSolidity/master/index.html): please run it in google chrome;)